HarjTechInc/SPO_Management/README.md

 * **[PnP.PowerShell module](https://github.com/pnp/powershell)** – install via `Install‑Module PnP.PowerShell`.
 Ensure it is up to date.
 * **SharePoint Online permissions** – depending on the function, you may need:
   * **Global or SharePoint administrator** rights to create or delete site collections via `New‑PnPSite` and `Remove‑PnPTenantSite`.
   * **Site collection administrator** rights to manage lists, items, columns, permissions and recycle bin.
-For example, retrieving recycle bin items requires site collection admin privileges【92742531835811†L839-L844】 and restoring them uses `Restore‑PnPRecycleBinItem`【248364638113375†L798-L832】.
+For example, retrieving recycle bin items requires site collection admin privileges and restoring them uses `Restore‑PnPRecycleBinItem`【248364638113375†L798-L832】.
 * **Tenant admin URL** – to manage tenant‑wide operations (e.g. `GetAllSites` or `DeleteASite`), connect to the tenant admin URL (e.g. `https://tenant-admin.sharepoint.com`) using the `Connect‑HarjTechSPO` function.

 ## Usage